 Pro – You will have the ability to work flexible hours.

 Con – Working harder and longer than expected.
 Ask any small business owner and most will agree that there are not enough hours in the day!

-Pro – Make more of the profit as the owner.
+Pro – You can make more of the profit as the owner.

 Con – Not having enough profit to pay yourself, or worse, your employees or vendors.
 Cash flow is all on you now.

-Hopefully – before you start a business and spend any money at all, you seek advice from the SBDC, WISE or SCORE.
-These entities are funded by the SBA and do not charge a fee for counseling.
-They help minimize risks to entrepreneurs by sharing best practices and provide business plan development, financial statement analysis and market research.
+Hopefully – before you start a business and spend any money at all, you will seek advice from the one of the many business resource centers available within your area.
+The Small Business Development Center, the WISE Women's Business Center, and SCORE Mentors are all entities funded by the SBA that do not charge a fee for counseling.
+These centers exist to help entrepreneurs minimize risks by sharing best practices, providing business plan development, financial statement analysis, and market research.

 Article published in the BJNN in September 2017

 Michael Cartini is a Former Certified Business Advisor at the Small Business Development Center located at Onondaga Community College.